vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     ![](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image84.png)

-11. In the upper right hand corner you should see a notification bell, click the bell to see the current status of your pipeline.
+11. In the upper right hand corner you should see a notification bell, click the bell to see the current status of your pipeline

     ![](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image85.png)

-12. To schedule your Pipeline, click the trigger button again, this time select **New/Edit**.
+12. To schedule your Pipeline, click the trigger button again, this time select **New/Edit**

     ![](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image86.png)

-13. On the Add Trigger window, click Choose trigger then select +New.
+13. On the Add Trigger window, click Choose trigger then select +New

     ![](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image87.png)